ducminhnguyen/eurecom_mindstorm_os/README.md

 * `ID` is a 2-byte number identifying the message (kind of like a sequence number).
 It is used when acknowledging messages.
 * `src` is a 1-byte number identifying the team who sent the message (it is unique for the whole contest).
 * `dst` is a 1-byte number identifying the team who should receive the message (it is unique for the whole contest).
-* `type` is a 1-byte code that identify the kind of message that is sent.
+* `type` is a 1-byte code that identifies the kind of message that is sent.

 ### Body